mpeeples2008/ArchNetSci/_book/index.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mpeeples2008/ArchNetSci/main)

 When you open Binder you will see a window with the Binder logo and a spinning progress wheel.
 It will typically only take a minute or so to get up and running and then you will see the screen below.
 Click on the "R-Studio" link under "Notebook" and it will open a new window with an R-Studio instance that you can use just like you would on your own computer.
 If you click on the Binder link and it is taking a long time, click to "show" the build logs.
 If you are "lucky" enough to be the first to initialize Binder after a new build of the GitHub project it will take quite a bit longer to get started.
-Grab a coffee, tea, Dr. Pepper, or other beverage of choice as it will be approximately 30-35 minutes before R-Studio loads.
+Grab a coffee, tea, Dr. Pepper, or other beverage of choice as it may be approximately 15-20 minutes before R-Studio loads.
+Note that we have only installed the most common R packages used in this project as installing all takes considerable time.
+Thus, if you encounter a function or chunk of code that tells you to install a required package, you can do that directly from your Binder instance of R-Studio just as you would on your own computer.

 ![Binder Notebook Page](images/binder.jpg){width=100%}

-You can also install this repository as an R package directly from GitHub using the folloiwng code:
+You can also install this repository as an R package directly from GitHub using the following code:

 ```r